florence-bockting/prior_elicitation/docs/source/index.rst

 ###############################################

 .. note::
-   This website is currently under construction.
+   This project is still in development phase.

-   Please let me know if you notice any mistakes or omissions.

 Short overview
 ==============